 It is a lesson that shows your strength, and a word to the wise is that you don’t let your weaknesses wreak havoc on your life.
 Rather find a way to use your strengths, and work on reducing your weaknesses of their power, So reach out and ask for help, and recommit.

 So you got tempted and ate some cake.
 Okay, it is not the end of the world.
 Putting on your running shoes and get some exercise.
 You will feel so much happier.
-Eventually you will see results.
+Eventually, you will see the results.
 You got this!

 Today, stick to your guns and eat healthily.
 Please note that to be healthy you do not need to starve and only eat a vegetable for instance.
 No. Eating healthy is a lifestyle.
 It is not a fad.

 You make it a habit of eating within reason a little bit of each food group.
 Of course, limiting sugar is crucial.
 Just make sure to start over and keep going even if you fall off your goals sometimes.

 Look at your written goals, to keep yourself grounded to your health goals.
 You need to be able to play with those grandbabies, for example.

 So you have worked hard, you have kept at it and you have been eating healthy and taking a brisk walk every day for thirty minutes for a week.
 Take a moment and congratulate yourself. you are doing amazing work.

 This will help you stay inspired, and believe in your own ability to change.
 You may have noticed a bit of change may be lost 2 pounds.
 Go then, buy yourself a dress or something pretty.
 I am all for buying pretty things.

 Within a budget of course.
 Get some trinkets.
 Anything that makes you happy is okay.
 Of course, you don’t want to blow all the hard work.
 So don’t go crazy on the cake, so to speak.